nullivex/ah-wiki/core/Tasks.md

 * `task.name`: The unique name of your task
 * `task.description`: a description
 * `task.scope`: "**any**" or "**all**".
 Should a single actionCluster server (any) run this task, or should all of them?
 For example, `pingSocketClients` is run by all peers in the action cluster (because we want all clients to be pinged), but if you had a task to clean old sessions from your database or send an email, you would only want a single node to do that.
 * `task.frequency`: In milliseconds, how often should I run?.
-Setting me to 0 will cause me not to run automatically, but I can still be run with `api.task.run`
+Setting me to 0 will cause me not to run automatically, but I can still be run with `task.run` or `task.enqueue`

-To enqueue a task (the normal way of doing things) use `api.tasks.enqueue(api, taskName, runAtTime, params)`.
-To run a task in the future, set runAtTime, otherwise leave it null or set in the past.

-As stated above, any task can also be called programmatically with `api.tasks.run(api, taskName, params, next)`.
+When enqueuing a task from your code (perhaps an action spawns a background task), the steps to do so are:

+1) create a new task object: `var task = new api.task(data);`.  `data` is a hash which must contain at least the `name` of the task to be run.
+A more involved example is:

+	var task = new api.task({
+		name: "myTaskName",
+		runAt: new Date().getTime() + 30000, // run 30 seconds from now
+		params: {email: 'evantahler@gmail.com'}, // any optional params to pass to the task
+		toAnnounce: true // to log the run of this task or not });

+Be sure to wrap the constructor in a `try()` block as if your task is improperly defined, it will throw an exception

+2) you can enqueue the task with `task.enqueue(next(err, enqueued))`.
+Enqueuing the task will have it be run the future by a worker.

+3) you can run the task directly inline with `task.run(next())`.
+This will run the task in-line wherever it was called, and bypass the queue system.

 An example Task: